-Your name (optional) School: Name(s) of student(s) accused of bullying and/or harassment: Is this the first time ye ou have been bullied or harassed?
-Yes No If NO, is the bully ying by the same person(s) or a different person(s): \square Same person \square Different person Were any of these i ncidents previously reported?
-Yes No To Whom: Where do the inciden On school prop On a school bu On what dates did the S On the way to/from school Other Choose the statement Teasing Social exclusion (s) that best describes what happened (choose all that apply) Threat Stalking Theft Cyberbullying Intimidation Physical violence Public humiliation other What did the alleged off ender(s) say or do?
-Were there any witne sses?
-Yes No Signature of studen t/employee completing this form (optional) Date ort will be followed up in a prompt manner.
-By completing this form, you are verifying that your statements he best of your knowledge.
-If you fear a student is in IMMEDIATE danger, please contact a trusted adult For Office Use Only Date Received: ·
+Your name (optional): School: School: Name(s) of student(s) accused of bullying and/or harassment: Is this the first time you have been bullied or harassed?
+Yes No If NO, is the bullying by the same person(s) or a different person(s): \Box Same person \Box Different person on Were any of these incidents previously reported?
+Yes No To Whom: Where do the incidents happen (choose all that apply) On school property On a school bus On the way to/from school On what dates did the incidents happen?
+On the compute Other er Choose the statement(s) that best describes what happened (choose all that apply) Teasing Threat Stalking Theft Cyberbullyin Social exclusion Intimidation Physical violence Public humiliation other g What did the alleged offender(s) say or do?
+Were there any witnesses?
+Yes No Signature of student/employee completing this form (optional) Date Thank you.
+This report will be followed up in a prompt manner.
+By completing this form, you are verifying that your staten are true and exact to the best of your knowledge.
+If you fear a student is in IMMEDIATE danger, please contact a trusted adright away!
+For Office Use Only Date Received: